christian-brindley/jwtpop/README.md

 ## AM user store mapping

 You'll need to create a mapping from the IDM managed user object to the Access Management user store, in order for new devices to be pushed to the user directory upon registration.
-This is a fairly simple one to one mapping, except for the mapping from devices to the popDeviceProfiles attribute(s) in DS, where a transformation script is required to build the required JSON string.
+For the mapping from **user/devices** to the **popDeviceProfiles** attribute(s) in the user store, a transformation script is required to build the required JSON string.

 A sample mapping is provided in the sample **sync.json** provided in the IDM directory of this repo.
-This includes the required triggers to update user entries when updating registered devices (i.e. the *notify* and *notifySelf* definitions.
+This includes the required triggers to sync user entries when updating registered devices (i.e. the *notify* and *notifySelf* definitions).

  # Testing

 Ultimately, the authentication logic should be tested using a mobile app with the client side logic to generate signed responses to the HttpCallback response from AM.

-In the first instance, this repo includes a sample Postman collection for testing each stage of authentication and registration.
+For initial standalone testing, this repo includes a sample Postman collection for testing each stage of authentication and registration.
 The Postman requests included are as follows:

 #### Init crypto